ad-freiburg/ad-blog/content/post/project-qlue-ls/index.md

 ```shell
 pipx install qlue-ls
 ```
-The python package is build with the help of [maturin](https://github.com/PyO3/maturin).
+The python package is built with the help of [maturin](https://github.com/PyO3/maturin).

 ### Attaching